skyfe79/Awesome/README.md

 ## TypeScript

+- [davia](https://github.com/davialabs/davia) - Interactive, editable docs designed for coding agents
+- [jaaz](https://github.com/11cafe/jaaz) - The world's first open-source multimodal creative assistant  This is a substitute for Canva and Manus that prioritizes privacy and is usable locally.
 - [dnd](https://github.com/hello-pangea/dnd) - 💅 Beautiful and accessible drag and drop for lists with React. ⭐️ Star to support our work!
 - [toon](https://github.com/toon-format/toon) - 🎒 Token-Oriented Object Notation (TOON) – Compact, human-readable, schema-aware JSON for LLM prompts.
 Spec, benchmarks, TypeScript SDK.
 - [react-grab](https://github.com/aidenybai/react-grab) - Grab any element on in your app and give it to Cursor, Claude Code, etc